saulius-lipkevicius/Transformed_GA/model/README.md

   Machine with GPU has multiple cores, this means that the next batch can already be loaded and ready to go by the time the main process is ready for another batch.
 This is where the *number_of_workers* comes and speeds up, batches are loaded by workers and queued up in memory.
 Optimal number of workers is equal 1.[https://deeplizard.com/learn/video/kWVgvsejXsE]

 Check Appendix to check how other hyperparameters can be optimized.
+- [ ] Using a pre-trained network generally makes sense if both tasks or both datasets have something in common.

 <!-- USAGE EXAMPLES -->
 ## Usage